 Still, for all of that, I continue to wonder, after having spent nearly three decades running these particular webpages, what Alexander might have thought about the Internet.
 How would he have used it to his advantage?
 Would he have embraced the idea of digital cinema at a time when computer-generated imagery is more the norm as opposed to the mere blip?
 No, not even these are easy questions.

-That I continue to ask these questions as your Elf without Jingles speaks volumes, but even so, these are things I still cannot hope to get off my chest without arousing some sort of controversy; besides, we who are Salkind webmasters believe that you, our loyal visitors, are entitled to, and are fully deserving of, the ABSOLUTE TRUTH about Alexander Salkind and his life, his films and his legacy.
+That I continue asking these questions as your Elf without Jingles speaks volumes, but even so, there are still a few things I cannot hope to get off my chest without arousing some sort of controversy; besides, we who are Salkind webmasters believe that you, our loyal visitors, are entitled to, and are fully deserving of, the ABSOLUTE TRUTH about Alexander Salkind and his life, his films and his legacy.
 That's the kind of attitude with which we launched this website in 1998; and, as ever, I hope that, as your humble webmaster here at KringleQuest.com, Fourth Edition, we have in truth succeeded in our stated ambitions.

-There are, however, other ambitions which we didn't accomplish on our own, the most significant of these being a Complete Original Motion Picture Soundtrack Album, with the full Henry Mancini score, including previously unreleased material.
+Yet there remain certain other ambitions which we didn't accomplish on our own, the most significant of these being a Complete Original Motion Picture Soundtrack Album, with the full Henry Mancini score, including previously unreleased material.
 We set out over many months, long after we'd undergone all the changes and so forth, to make that happen .... but for various reasons, we never were able to get that one off the ground.
-Happily, that has since changed, thanks to the folks at Quartet Records; details of that delightful news are revealed elsewhere in these pages.
+Happily, that has since changed, thanks to the folks at Quartet Records; details of that delightful milestone are revealed elsewhere in these pages.

-In closing, just a few last reminders: KringleQuest.com, Fourth Edition is more than the Unofficial Online Home of Santa Claus: The Movie --- news and information that has arisen over the intervening years has all but guaranteed that this website must look beyond the simple little Christmas epic to which we will doubtless continue to pay heartfelt tribute.
-And so, as always, we look to YOU, our faithful visitors, for your support, information, anecdotes and other good Christmas stuff.
+In closing, just a few last reminders: KringleQuest.com, Fourth Edition is more than the Unofficial Online Home of Santa Claus: The Movie, because news and information has continued to arise over the intervening years which all but guarantees that this website must look beyond the simple little Christmas epic to which we will obviously continue to pay heartfelt tribute.
+And so, as we will continue to do, we look to YOU, our faithful visitors, for your support, information, anecdotes and other good Christmas stuff.